-This policy is relevant to all staff.
+This policy is relevant to all staff and visitors using the IT equipment within school.

 What is Cyber-Crime?

 Cyber-crime is simply a criminal activity carried out using computers or the internet including hacking, phishing, malware, viruses or ransom attacks.